Pamban Bridge: India’s First Sea Bridge – History, Facts & Travel Guide

 The Rituals and Beliefs Associated with Agni Theertham

-- Agni Theertham is the only Theertham of the ramanathaswamy Temple which is located outside the temple complex.
+- Notably, Agni Theertham is the only Theertham of the Ramanathaswamy Temple that lies outside the temple complex.

-How to reach Agni Theertham
+How to Reach Agni Theertham

 Near by Tourist Attractions to Agni Theertham Beach: